Why does SEO need ongoing efforts?

 Moreover, you will be able to continually improve your SEO strategies based on data and user response to changes.
 Additionally, ongoing SEO is adaptable to algorithm updates, competitor changes, and changes in search methods.
 It also allows you to update your content and maintain the old ones to encourage users to come back to your website.
 As well as it works well with other digital and marketing efforts.

-Conclusively, we can say that ongoing SEO is vital in order to remain competitive in the online marketing world and to be on the good side of Google.
+Conclusively, Jacksonville SEO Company says that ongoing SEO is vital in order to remain competitive in the online marketing world and to be on the good side of Google.